ilvokhin/blog/posts/hello-world/hello-world.md

 ## Future Work

-One thing I want to have and really missing comparing with real blog platforms is some kind of statistics, at least the basic one: how often some page was viewed, how much unique visitors I had and where they are coming from.
+One thing I want to have and really missing compared with real blog platforms is some kind of statistics, at least the basic one: how often some page was viewed, how many unique visitors I had and where they are coming from.

-I believe some (if not all) of this information can be extracted from the Nginx access logs, but I didn't come up with a good solution for this problem yet.
+I believe some (if not all) of this information can be extracted from the Nginx access logs, but I haven't come up with a good solution for this problem yet.

 [1]: https://telegra.ph